ansible/ansible/CONTRIBUTING.md

 Reporting A Bug
 ---------------

-Bugs can be reported to [github.com/ansible/ansible](http://github.com/ansible/ansible) after signing up for a free github account.
+Bugs should be reported to [github.com/ansible/ansible](http://github.com/ansible/ansible) after signing up for a free github account.
 Before reporting a bug, please use the bug/issue search to see if the issue has already been reported.